nhayward/revpit/user/pages/new-editors/default.md

 #### What Is the Timeframe?

-We are accepting applications June 10 - June 27 and will be in touch with applicants in August.
+We are accepting applications through early July and will be in touch with applicants in August.

 Finalists will be asked to participate in our October 10Queries event as a last step in our application process and will know by November whether they are invited to join the RevPit team for the 2025 Annual Contest.